vankesteren/SICSS_causal_impact_assessment/readme.md

 # SICSS: estimating causal effects of policy interventions
-This webpage contains all the materials for a morning workshop on causal impact assessment.
+This webpage contains all the materials for a workshop on causal impact assessment.
 The materials on this website are [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/) licensed.

 ![cc](https://mirrors.creativecommons.org/presskit/icons/cc.svg) ![by](https://mirrors.creativecommons.org/presskit/icons/by.svg)